jsuncompubio/MOADE/README.md

 ### MODE installation

 Install from PyPI:

-    ```
+    ```bash
     pip install MODEx
     ```

-Once MODEx is installed, all the required dependencies will be installed automatically.
+Once MODE is installed, all the required dependencies will be installed automatically.
 Now you have created the environment for running MODE.
-To test the installation, try to import MODE in Python
+To test the installation, try to import MODE in Python.

-    ```
+    ```Python
     import MODE
     ```